Beacon Jumpstart Guide

 1. Launch the Beacon Builder

-Use the all new visual Beacon Builder to design an embeddable that matches the look and feel of your website.
-You can use modes to determine the customer experience swiftly, and even customize the prompts to capture your own je ne sais quoi.
+Use the visual Beacon Builder to design an embeddable widget that matches the look and feel of your website.
+Choose a color to match your site — enter an exact HEX code to perfectly blend — and even customize the text labels to capture your brand voice.

-Check out How to Create a New Beacon.
+Check out Create a New Beacon for the step-by-step guide.

 2. Choose the best way to serve with Beacon modes